Yue-Chen-YC/reading-log/_posts/2025-06-17-Classifier-Book.md

 ## Things I learned
 - ## Chapter One
-- Classifiers such as zhi are called individual classifiers, and di is called individuating classifiers (CLs).
+- Classifiers such as zhi are called individual classifiers, and di is called an individuating classifier (CLs) (Chao, 1968).